lmiller1990/vue-testing-handbook/src/vue-router.md

 Using `mount` is fine in some cases, but sometimes it is not ideal.
 For example, if you are rendering your entire `<App>` component, chances are the render tree is large, containing many components with their own children components and so on.
 A lot of children components will trigger various lifecycle hooks, making API requests and the such.

-If you are using Jest, its powerful mocking system provides an elegent solution to this problem.
+If you are using Jest, its powerful mocking system provides an elegant solution to this problem.
 You can simply mock the child components, in this case `<NestedRoute>`.
 The following mock can be used and the above test will still pass:

 ```js
 jest.mock("@/components/NestedRoute.vue", () => ({